yandex-cloud/docs/en/compute/operations/serial-console/connect-cli.md

 {% note info %}

-How the serial console works depends on the operating system settings.
-Compute Cloud provides a communication channel between the user and the COM port on the VM, but it does not guarantee that the console will work correctly on the operating system.
+How the serial console works depends on the operating system settings. {{ compute-name }} provides a communication channel between the user and the COM port on the VM, but it does not guarantee that the console will work correctly on the operating system.

 {% endnote %}